 Why earn your Healthcare Management graduate certificate?

 Typically, professionals have deep knowledge of their field or discipline but in the constantly changing world of healthcare, it has become necessary to go beyond discipline knowledge.
 By applying trusted and well-established Lean concepts in healthcare, everyone can benefit from more effective and efficient services.
-Earning a graduate certificate in Healthcare Management from Kettering University Online supports professionals in healthcare to develop solutions to improve processes and healthcare delivery.
+Earning a graduate certificate in Healthcare Management from Kettering University Online supports professionals in healthcare in the development of solutions that improve processes and healthcare delivery.

 Healthcare Management Graduate Certificate Curriculum